JuliaReach/Reachability.jl/README.md

 It is written in [Julia](http://julialang.org), a modern high-performance language for scientific computing.

-Currently this package implements algorithms that can handle:
+Currently this package implements algorithms for flowpipe approximation of:

-- flowpipe computation of affine ODEs with nondeterministic inputs
+- linear and nonlinear purely continuous or purely discrete ODEs with nondeterministic inputs
-- hybrid dynamical systems (hybrid automata) with nondeterministic affine ODEs in each mode
+- hybrid dynamical systems

 ## Resources